Sailing on Royal Caribbean’s

 Cruise Line and Ship

 Royal Caribbean’s Navigator of the Seas.
-I am two points away from being a Platinum Crown & Anchor Society member and I did not feel that I got as many perks for being a Gold member as I have on other cruises.
+I am two points away from being a Platinum Crown & Anchor Society member and I did not feel that I got as many perks for being a Gold member as I have with other cruise lines.

 My Favorite Thing at Each Port of Call:

 Royal Palm Beach Club is my favorite place to go in George Town, Grand Cayman.
 This is the perfect beach destination for cruisers!
 You can read about our day at Royal Palms Beach Club here.
 Downtown George Town is really fun, too.
 They have lots of great restaurants and tons of shopping.